Dear readers of ADxS.org, please forgive the disruption.

 • Amnesia

-Prolonged GABA-A receptor stimulation by GABA-A receptor agonists leads to downregulation of GABA-A receptors.21 Therefore, prolonged treatment with benzodiazepines, barbiturates, or alcohol is associated with significant risk of addiction.
-Similarly, hormone treatments with GABA agonists should be viewed with extreme caution.
+Prolonged GABA-A receptor stimulation with GABA-A receptor agonists leads to downregulation of the GABA-A receptors.21 Prolonged treatment with benzodiazepines, barbiturates or alcohol is therefore associated with a considerable risk of addiction.
+Hormone treatments with GABA agonists should also be treated with extreme caution.
 Exposure to allopregnanolone for as little as 90 minutes causes the GABA-A receptors to develop tolerance.

-Natural exposure to allopregnanolone occurs during pregnancy.
-According to our hypothesis, the loss of this exposure with simultaneous downregulation of GABA-A receptors could possibly be one of the reasons for postnatal depression.
+A natural exposure to allopregnanolone occurs during pregnancy.
+According to our hypothesis, the loss of this exposure with simultaneous downregulation of the GABA-A receptors could possibly be one of the reasons for postnatal depression.

-During stress, the production of GABA and cortisol is increased.
-A coincidence of long-lasting elevated cortisol and GABA levels leads to irreversible cognitive damage.15
+The production of GABA and cortisol is increased during stress.
+A combination of prolonged elevated cortisol and GABA levels leads to irreversible cognitive damage.15

-The effect of prolonged benzodiazepine or alcohol exposure on GABA receptors is equivalent to that of prolonged chronic stress15
+The effect of prolonged exposure to benzodiazepines or alcohol on GABA receptors is similar to that of prolonged chronic stress15

 10. GABA for ADHD

-There is multiple evidence for the involvement of GABA and glutamate abnormalities in ADHD.
+There are multiple indications of the involvement of GABA and glutamate abnormalities in ADHD.

-In our opinion, it is striking that the described typical symptoms of GABA deficiency are phenotypically more likely to be found in ADHD-I and the described typical symptoms of GABA overdose are phenotypically more likely to be found in ADHD-HI.
-We have not been able to identify studies on this to date.
+In our opinion, it is striking that the typical symptoms of GABA deficiency described are phenotypically more likely to be found in ADHD-I and the typical symptoms of GABA overdose described are phenotypically more likely to be found in ADHD-HI.
+We have not yet been able to identify any studies on this.

 10.1.
 GABA imbalance in ADHD

-An MRI study of 50 unmedicated children (26 with ADHD, 24 controls) aged 5 to 9 years found:56
+An MRI study of 50 unmedicated children (26 with ADHD, 24 controls) aged 5 to 9 years found:57

 • GABA significantly reduced in the striatum

-Another MRI study found decreased GABA levels in the ACC in women with ADHD.
-Decreased GABA also correlated with aggression and impulsivity, increased glutamate also correlated with impulsivity.57
+Another MRI study found reduced GABA levels in the ACC in women with ADHD.
+Reduced GABA also correlated with aggression and impulsivity, while increased glutamate also correlated with impulsivity.58

-One metastudy found no changes in GABA levels in ADHD.58
+A meta-study found no changes in GABA levels in ADHD.59

-In the Spontaneously Hypertensive Rat (SHR), which serves as a genetic rat model of hypertension and ADHD-HI (with hyperactivity), downregulation of dopamine D1-like GABA receptors was found, which may indicate an excess of GABA in ADHD-HI.59
+In the Spontaneously Hypertensive Rat (SHR), which serves as a genetic rat model for hypertension and ADHD-HI (with hyperactivity), downregulation of dopamine D1-like GABA receptors was found, which may indicate an excess of GABA in ADHD-HI.60

-Another study found evidence of decreased tonic GABA levels in the hippocampus of SHR.60
+Another study found evidence of reduced tonic GABA levels in the hippocampus of the SHR.61

-Other reports suggest an imbalance of glutamate/GABA balance in ADHD.616263 One study found involvement of the genes responsible for glutamate in hyperactivity problems and the genes responsible for GABA in inhibition problems.64
+One study found an involvement of the genes responsible for glutamate in hyperactivity problems and the genes responsible for GABA in inhibition problems.66

 Children with ADHD were found to have increased glutamine (but not glutamate) levels and unchanged GABA levels in the brain.
-In contrast, adults showed normalized glutamine levels and increased GABA levels.
-Glutamine is a precursor of glutamate.66
+In contrast, adults showed a normalized glutamine level and an increased GABA level.
+Glutamine is a precursor of glutamate.67

-In females with ADHD, impulsivity correlated with decreased GABA and increased glutamate levels in the anterior cingulate cortex (ACC).
-Aggression, in contrast, correlated only with increased GABA levels and was independent of glutamate levels.46
+In women with ADHD, impulsivity correlated with reduced GABA and increased glutamate levels in the anterior cingulate cortex (ACC).
+In contrast, aggression correlated only with increased GABA levels and was independent of glutamate levels.47

-A study in a mouse model of hyperactivity comes to results suggestive of GABA deficiency in the cerebellum.67
+A study on a mouse model for hyperactivity (GIT-1-KO mice) found evidence of a GABA deficiency in the cerebellum.68

-A study in humans found no differences in cerebellar GABA levels between ADHD, ASD, OCD, and controls.68
+A study in humans found no differences in cerebellar GABA levels between ADHD, ASD, OCD and controls.69

 10.2.
 GABA and dopamine